stipop-development/stipop-android-sdk/README.md

 How do I use Stipop SDK?
 -------------------
-1. Sign up on <a href="https://dashboard.stipop.io/" target="_blank">Stipop Dashboard</a> and create a application.
-2. Download **'Stipop.json'** and move it into 'assets'.
+1. Move Stipop.json into the assets folder you created.
+      - If you do not have this file, see 'Getting Started' first.
+      - In the Stipop.json file there is your personal API key ans so on.
+      - For more guide on this, please see <a href="https://docs.stipop.io/en/sdk/android/customize/overview/" target="_blank">Android SDK Customize</a>.
-3. Make or update your application class.
-(This operation initializes the SDK from Stipop.json.)
+2. Make or update your application class.
+(This operation initializes the SDK from 'Stipop.json' file)
 ```kotlin
 class MyApplication : Application() {
     override fun onCreate() {